rakeshvlkan/Boggle-Solver/BoggleSolver/readme.txt

 and all tests are passed.
 Currently it is taking 6 seconds to solve very large size Boggle(100x100) and still I am trying reduce the excution time.
 Also it is taking more memory for boggle of size 200x200 and will update the code soon.

-Below are the API's can be used in the order mentioned:

-// Pass the dictionary file path as parameter void LoadDictionary(const char * path)
+Create the Object of BoggleSolver class with dictionary path as a parameter and then call the below method to get the results for your boggle board.

 // Pass Boggle board with width and height as parameter.
 // Returns results which shows found words and the score Results FindWords(const char * board, unsigned width, unsigned height)

-// Delete the results
-void FreeWords(Results results)

-// Delete contents from dictionary tree void FreeDictionary()

 For example: